Our sweet, strong and feisty dog-child left this physical world on Wednesday, February 24, 2021.

 Over the next year and beyond, Ginger’s true visage and fun-loving personality began to emerge.

-A successful surgery followed by physical rehabilitation, acupuncture sessions, chiropractic care, herbal remedies, energy healing, dog training, expert grooming, long walks (yes, she was able to do them with ease), and a diet so healthy that our friends commented often that Ginger ate better than they did, plus oodles of love and cuddling, made our vets realize that Ginger was actually two or three years old at adoption, and not even close to ten.
+A successful surgery followed by physical rehabilitation, acupuncture sessions, chiropractic care, herbal remedies, energy healing, dog training, expert grooming, long walks (yes, she was able to do them with ease along with racing up and down steps on her own), and a diet so healthy that our friends commented often that Ginger ate better than they did, plus oodles of love and cuddling, made our vets realize that Ginger was actually two or three years old at adoption, and not even close to ten.

 Amazing what love can do!